Anarchism in China: Paris group

-Li wrote that the influences of the Paris group could be divided into 3 main fields: radical libertarianism and anarchism; Darwinism and Social Darwinism; and the classical Chinese philosophers.
-While the Paris group was more reluctant than their counterparts in Tokyo to equate the teachings of Lao Tzu or the ancient well-field system with the anarchist communism they advocated, Li describes the group as consisting of young men who had received excellent educations in the Chinese classical tradition.
-He admits that the old thinking influenced them.
-The clear trend with the Paris group, however, was to dismiss and even actively oppose any association of anarchism with traditional culture.
+Li wrote that three fields influenced the Paris group: radical libertarianism and anarchism; Darwinism and Social Darwinism; and the classical Chinese philosophers.
+The well-educated, anti-traditionists of the Paris group did not relate the teachings of Lao Tzu or the ancient well-field system to modern anarchism and communism, but were still influenced by their classical education.
 For the Paris group, as the historian Peter Zarrow puts it, "science was truth and truth was science."
 The Paris anarchists favored science and rationality, advocating for a revolutionary anarchist future through the abolition of Confucian family structures and private property, the liberation of women, the promotion of individual morality and the creation of equitable social organizations.